The European Union (EU) is a brotherhood of 27 member states which started from a tiny gang of six neighboring states in

-German Industrial Production – This measures the change in volume of output from Germany’s manufacturing, mining, and quarrying industries.
+German Industrial Production – This measures the change in the volume of output from Germany’s manufacturing, mining, and quarrying industries.
 Because of this, it reflects the short-term strength of German industrial activity.

 German IFO Business Climate Survey – This is one of the country’s key business surveys.
-Conducted monthly, this takes into the account the current business situation of Germany as well as expectations for future conditions.
+Conducted monthly, this takes into account the current business situation of Germany as well as expectations for future conditions.

-Budget Deficits – Recall that one of the criterias in the Maastricht Treaty requires that euro zone economies keep their debt-to-GDP ratio below 60% and their deficit less than 3% of its annual GDP.
+Budget Deficits – Recall that one of the criteria in the Maastricht Treaty requires that euro zone economies keep their debt-to-GDP ratio below 60% and their deficit less than 3% of its annual GDP.

 Consumer Price Index – Since one of the goals of the ECB is to maintain price stability, they keep an eye on inflation indicators such as the CPI.